Klostar/Week6-day1-homework/hw_scope_whodunnit.md

 const verdict = declareMurderer();
 console.log(verdict);

-//changemurderer is now called so the function will return the murderer is mrs green.
+//changemurderer is now called so the function will return the murderer is mr green.
-// as her function is named 'change murderer'
+// as the function is named 'change murderer'
 ```

 #### Episode 8